tsnellgrove/oop_learning/techwtim/dk3_doc.md

 *** Interpreter Adjectives & Preposistions ***
 Fini 1-word commands
-1) Sort out 1 word vs. 2 word commands and error out all non-defined one-word commands
+DONE: 1) Sort out 1 word vs. 2 word commands and error out all non-defined one-word commands
-2) All one_word commands => 1_word function

 Word commands:
 3) use lists to identify words as verbs; (adjectives and prepositions later; nouns never?)
 4) if sentence does not start with a verb => please start with a verb

 Adjectives:
 5) Every noun as an obj_name, full_name, root_name